top of page

 hectare/year

-The UN-FAO estimates that 10 million hectares of forest are cut down each year, this number still increases each year.
+The UN-FAO estimates that 10 million hectares of forest are cut down each year, with this number still increasing each year.

 FAO, 2020